w3c/wai-presentations2all/content/index.md

 For example, provide alternative text for images and mark up headings.
 HTML material, such as a conference website, should meet [WCAG](/standards-guidelines/wcag/), at least Level AA. ([Preparing Slides and Projected Material](#slides) below has details for speakers.
 Some other resources are listed under [For More Information](#fyi) below.)

-#### Multimedia - Make media fully accessible — including audio and video used in sessions, and recordings of sessions provided afterwards
+#### Multimedia - Make media fully accessible, including audio and video used in sessions and recordings of sessions provided afterwards

 For example, provide [captions](#captions){:.termref} _(called “intralingual subtitles” in some areas)_ and/or transcripts for audio, and provide audio description of visual information in videos.
 For guidance on creating accessible media, **see [[Making Audio and Video Media Accessible]](/media/av/)**.